kevin2600-cmd/kevin2600-cmd.github.io/_posts/2024-09-07-Grand-Theft-Auto-RF-Locks-Hacking-Flipper-Zero-Edition-Part2.md

 <br>

 <p align="justify">
-Years ago, a security researcher, Samy Kamkar, came up with an idea that can manipulate certain rolling code system.
-He called it the Rolljam Attack.
-How Rolljam attack works is well explained in the slides below.
-The Rolljam attack works by jamming the target radio signal at slightly deviated frequency and recording the signal at tight receiver filter bandwidth from the keyfob at the same time.
-Since the first unlock signal is blocked, the car door will not unlock and the car owner will likely try again.
-Attacker can again record and block the second signal, but this time the attackers also replays the first code to unlock the car door.
+Years ago, security researcher Samy Kamkar developed an idea to manipulate certain rolling code systems, known as the Rolljam Attack.
+The mechanics of this attack are well-explained in the slides below.
+Rolljam works by jamming the target's radio signal at a slightly shifted frequency while simultaneously recording the signal using a receiver with a narrow filter bandwidth from the keyfob.
+Since the first unlock signal is blocked, the car door doesn’t unlock, and the car owner will likely try again.
+The attacker then records and blocks the second signal, but this time, they also replay the first code to unlock the car door.
 </p>

 ![image](https://github.com/user-attachments/assets/115d2625-dfde-410d-81a8-bb9a036a9bbd)

-As you can see in the demo video of rolljam attack below, the HackRF has been used as a signal jammer, and Yardstick 1 as the recorder and transmitter.
+As demonstrated in the Rolljam attack video below, HackRF is used as the signal jammer, while Yardstick 1 acts as both the recorder and transmitter.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Yesp2NRBiCM"
 title="YouTube video player" frameborder="0"